How To Make Soft & Chewy Matcha White Chocolate Chip Cookies With Macadamia Nuts

 5) Combining the Wet and Dry Ingredients

 Add the flour to the wet ingredients and mix it slowly until all of the ingredients are well combined.
-Add the white chocolate and mix well.
-At this point, you can add any other ingredient you’d like (like macadamia nuts) to these cookies.
+Then, add the white chocolate and mix well.
+At this point, you can add any other ingredient you’d like, such as macadamia nuts, to these cookies.

-Rest the dough in the fridge at least for 30 minutes to up to 24 hours.
+Rest the dough in the fridge for at least 30 minutes, or up to 24 hours.

 Note: We recommend mixing in the white chocolate by hand to prevent overmixing the dough.